 There are two most common types of company in Taiwan, limited company and company limited by shares.
 Each type of company has the following natures,

-- Liability of the shareholders for the company's debts is limited to the amount of their respective capital contribution.
+- Liability of the shareholders for the company's debts is limited to the amount of their respective shareholding.

 - May invest in the stock and real estate markets in Taiwan.

 - No capital gains tax arising from selling shares.